Topic: Water Into Wine. First Sign. Category: Son of Man>

 the wonder of water into wine

-Let us pray> Father thank you that by your Spirit you bring revelation into our hearts and minds.
-We thank you are always desiring us to know and experience you and live in the reality of your truth.
-May we never loose the wonder of you.
-In Jesus name amen.
+Let us pray: Father thank you that by your Spirit you bring revelation into our hearts and minds.
+We thank you that you are always desiring us to know and experience you, and to live in the reality of your truth.
+May we never lose the wonder of you.
+In Jesus’ name, amen.

 As we journey through this real story, and discover the rich symbolism in the details comparing the old with the new, let us not forget the beauty in the simple truth that Jesus turned water into wine.